integrated-ethics/web/content/labs/media-literacy.md

 > Academic year: Years 2-4 where students are preparing to go deeper
 > into subjects in their disciplines

-            Recommended previous modules: Year one curriculum covering ethical frameworks is helpful.
+            Recommended previous labs: Foundational Labs are helpful

-> Recommended follow-up modules: We use this as a precursor to the open
+> Recommended follow-up labs: We use this as a precursor to the open
-> source accessibility module
+> source accessibility lab

 **Time** required: